ChiangJingYing/FHIR_SR-Updater-Generator/README.md

 ## Usage
 1. Create resource and result folder
-2. Put your html file into resource folder
+2. Put your html file where you downloaded from RSNA into resource folder
 3. `python main.py`